mike-czarnota/source2sea-weather/README.md

 # Weather app
 This is a simple application to check the weather in some locations.
 You could also check in the desired location!

+You could check it out at [this link](https://sharp-haibt-02d1a4.netlify.app/).

 ## Use
 1. `git@github.com:panczarny/source2sea-weather.git`
 2. `cd source2sea`